 Speak for yourself.
 Don’t make your quotations do your work for you.

-As Erik Raymond recently pointed out, this can be a real temptation in preaching, especially if you’re just getting started.
+As xanax and, this can be a real temptation in preaching, especially if you’re just getting started.

 As you might expect I did not get a ton of opportunities to preach as a new pastor.
 When they came I was almost paralyzed by both the opportunty and the fear.
 I was so excited but so afraid.
 I love to preach…but I was scared to mess up.
 So I did what any sensible, insecure, young pastor would do: I quoted stud theologians to make my point.
 It was always good to bring in respected giants from church history to make your points, right?
 Ehhh…maybe not.